 difficile", which in English renders as "Life is short, [the] craft

 Of course, no single number can be the final answer: it doesn't seem reasonable

-to assume that each of programming, chess playing, checkers playing, and music playing
+to assume that all skills (e.g., programming, chess playing, checkers playing, and music playing)

 could all require exactly the same amount of time to master, nor that all people